-National Indigenous People’s Day: Featuring Joseph A. Dandurand June 20, 2019 – Posted in: Guest Post – Tags: Joseph A. Dandurand, National Indigenous People's Day, poetry
+National Indigenous People’s Day: Featuring Joseph A. Dandurand June 20, 2019 – Posted in: Book Recs, Highlights, Holidays & Observances – Tags: Joseph A Dandurand, National Indigenous People's Day, Poetry

 In celebration of National Indigenous People’s Day, we are celebrating with Joseph A. Dandurand, and his newest book of poetry, SH:LAM (The Doctor), where he lives the experiences of an Aboriginal people brought to the edge of extinction.
 In the Author’s Note, Joseph says: “The poems in this collection tell the truth of what has happened to my people.
 The Kwantlen people used to number in the thousands, but 80% of our people were wiped out by smallpox and now there are only 200 of us…I believe the gift of words was given to me so I can tell our stories…The poems gathered here tell the tale of a Kwantlen man who has been given the gift of healing but also is a heroin addict living on the east side.”

 More about Joseph: